|

 set in South Carolina and then the later Duoscopic at the

-Smithsonian show that Dumont was serious about developing his idea.
+Smithsonian show that DuMont was serious about developing his idea.

-When Dumont died, the Smithsonian got many of his antique sets.
+When DuMont died, the Smithsonian got many of his antique sets.

 Thomas T. Goldsmith gave his collection of TVs and gear in 1988 to